Najya808/Elasticsearch-Threat-Hunting-and-Observability-Labs/Lab_15_Adding_Syslog_Data_with_Filebeat.md

     enabled: true
     var.paths: ["/var/log/auth.log*"]

-Step 1.4: Test Configuration
+Test the configuration for syntax errors:

 sudo filebeat test config

-Confirms there are no syntax errors in the configuration.

-Task 2: Start Filebeat and Confirm Data is Sent to Elasticsearch Step 2.1: Start Filebeat sudo service filebeat start
+Task 2: Start Filebeat and Confirm Data is Sent to Elasticsearch

+Start the Filebeat service:

+sudo service filebeat start

+Verify Filebeat logs:

-Step 2.2: Verify Filebeat Logs sudo tail -f /var/log/filebeat/filebeat
+sudo tail -f /var/log/filebeat/filebeat

-Ensure there are no errors and logs are being shipped.

-Step 2.3: Confirm Data in Elasticsearch curl -X GET "localhost:9200/filebeat-*/_search?q=*&pretty"

-Look for syslog entries in the output to verify successful ingestion.
+Ensure syslog data reaches Elasticsearch:

-Task 3: Visualizing Syslog in Kibana
+curl -X GET "localhost:9200/filebeat-*/_search?q=*&pretty" Task 3: Visualizing Syslog in Kibana
-Step 3.1: Access Discover

-Open Kibana web interface
+Navigate to the Kibana web interface and go to Discover.

-Navigate to Discover

-Step 3.2: Filter Syslog Events

-Use the search bar:
+Filter or search syslog messages:

 system.syslog.message: "*"

-Adjust the time range and filters as needed.

-Step 3.3: Create Visualizations
+Create visualizations:

-Go to Visualize in Kibana
+Go to Visualize in Kibana.

-Create charts or graphs using syslog fields

-Analyze syslog patterns and trends
+Use syslog data fields to create charts, graphs, and analyze patterns.

 Conclusion

-By completing Lab 15, you have:

-Configured Filebeat to collect syslog and authentication logs

-Verified successful ingestion into Elasticsearch

-Explored and analyzed syslog data in Kibana

-These skills are essential for monitoring, log analysis, and troubleshooting in production environments.
+By completing this lab, you have successfully configured Filebeat to collect and forward syslog data to Elasticsearch.
+You verified data ingestion and explored syslog events in Kibana.
+These skills are fundamental for monitoring and analyzing log data in a production environment.

 What I Learned

-Enabling and configuring Filebeat system module
+How to enable Filebeat system module for syslog collection.

-Collecting syslog and authentication logs

-Validating Filebeat configuration
+How to configure module paths and test Filebeat configuration.

-Confirming data ingestion in Elasticsearch
+How to verify data ingestion in Elasticsearch.

-Searching and visualizing syslog data in Kibana
+How to search and visualize syslog events in Kibana.